viking-saver/windows-itpro-docs/windows/security/book/operating-system-security-system-security.md

 The benefits of Windows protected print mode include:

-- Increased PC security.
+- Increased PC security

-- Simplified and consistent printing experience, regardless of PC architecture.
+- Simplified and consistent printing experience, regardless of PC architecture
 - Removes the need to manage print drivers

 Windows protected print mode is designed to work with Mopria certified printers only.
 Many existing printers are already compatible.